Praseetha-KR/imagineer/src/_posts/2014-09-25-stacking-context-with-opacity.markdown

 title:  "Stacking context with opacity"
 date:   2014-09-25 08:15:00
 categories: blog
+blurb: "How the opacity affects stacking context in browsers"
 ---

 CSS box model is a stack of 2-dimensional layers in which the default behaviour is: